mirakc/mirakc/mirakc-timeshift-fs/README.md

 ## Using Docker

-Mount /dev/fuse and folders which contain files specified in `config.timeshift.recorders[].ts-file` and `config.timeshift.recorders[].data-file`:
+Mount /dev/fuse and folders which contain files specified in `config.timeshift.recorders[].ts-file` and `config.timeshift.recorders[].data-file`.

-The following example launches a Samba container to share timeshift record files which are exported from another container running `mirakc-timeshift-fs`:
+The following example launches the `samba` container to share timeshift record files which are recorded in the `mirakc` container are exposed to the filesystem on the Docker host from the `mirakc-timeshift-fs` container:

 ```yaml
 version: '3.7'